pierluigiferrari/ssd_keras/training_summaries/ssd300_pascal_07+12_training_summary.md

 Since neither the SSD paper nor the GitHub repository of the original Caffe SSD implementation state details on the training progress, but only the final evaluation results, maybe some will find the loss curves and intermediate mAP evaluation results provided here helpful for comparison with their own training.

-What you see below are the training results of running the [`ssd300_training.ipynb`](../ssd300_training.ipynb) notebook as is, in which all parameters are already preset to replicate the training configuration of the original SSD300 "07+12" model, except for one small change: I occasionally ran into `OOM` errors at batch size 32, so I trained with batch size 31.
+What you see below are the training results of running the [`ssd300_training.ipynb`](../ssd300_training.ipynb) notebook as is, in which all parameters are already preset to replicate the training configuration of the original SSD300 "07+12" model.
+I just made one small change: I occasionally ran into `OOM` errors at batch size 32, so I trained with batch size 31.

 Important note about the data shown below: